pni-libraries/python-pninexus/_sources/nexus_xml.rst.txt

 However, the complexity of NeXus files can become rather painful when creating file.
 This is an issue which typically affects developers working on data acquisition software.
-The ``python-pni`` framework provides a means of generating skeleton NeXus files from XML.
+The ``python-pninexus`` framework provides a means of generating skeleton NeXus files from XML.
 Even existing files can be extended by structures described by XML.

 A NeXus XML primer
 ------------------

-The XML dialect used to create or extend files with ``python-pni`` is very close to NXDL, the XML language used to define classes in the NeXus standard.
+The XML dialect used to create or extend files with ``python-pninexus`` is very close to NXDL, the XML language used to define classes in the NeXus standard.
 However, NXDL is not powerful enough for creating HDF5 files as it lacks some tags (for instance tags for describing the chunk-shape of a field) and